bencz/Simple-MSIL-Compiler/README.md

 This is a WIP.
 At present it mostly supports the C language.

-Known things that are missing are complex numbers, marshalling of function pointers between managed and unmanaged code, variable sized arrays, and the library is MSVCRT.DLL so it doesn't support functions introduced after C89.
+Known things that are missing are complex numbers, variable sized arrays, and the library is MSVCRT.DLL so it doesn't support functions introduced after C89.

+This version supports common RTL variables such as stdin, stdout, stderr, errno, and the variables used for the macros in ctype.h.
+It also supports command line arguments.

+This version supports marshalling of function pointers.

 The results are undefined if you try to call an unprototyped function.